MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

       );
       break;

-    case "WidgetResume":
+    // If a widget host is requesting all its widgets update case "WidgetResume":
       console.log("resuming all widgets");
       event.waitUntil(
-        // refresh the data on each widget (using Clients, just to show it can be done) widgets.matchAll({ host: host_id })
+        // refresh the data on each widget widgets.matchAll({ host: host_id })
           .then(function(widgetList) {
             for (let i = 0; i < widgetList.length; i++) {